francescoperera/Entree/docs/Data_Format.md

 ## Data Format Object

 DATA_FORMAT is an object that users will use to define the structure and the content of the object that Entree will use to label and aggregate data.
-Users can define this object in **user-input.conf**.
+Users can define this object in **user-input.json**.
 The DATA_FORMAT object should handle and store the data and its contextual information.
-Most key-value pairs in the objectshould be first level entries( not nested).
+Most key-value pairs in the object should be first level entries( not nested).

+The base unit of this object is a key-value pair.
+In order to build this pair, the user needs to provide the name of the key and a set of properties.
+See the Structure section below for more information

 ### Breakdown
 If a "breakdown" of the data into its composite fields should be needed, it can be added to the DATA_FORMAT object and